stephenfuqua/stephenfuqua.github.io/_posts/2003/2003-11-13-securing_and_op.md

 portmap, and xinetd.
 Obviously these do have their uses, but if you don't know what they are, then you won't need these particular entries I assure you.
 If your main startup mode is at the command prompt, you'll need to remove these and other extraneous entries from `/etc/rc.d/rc3.d`.
-If you startup in X windows with a graphical login prompt, then you'll need to clean up `/etc/rc.d/rc5.d`.
+If you startup in X Windows with a graphical login prompt, then you'll need to clean up `/etc/rc.d/rc5.d`.
 Probably best to clean up both.